The amount you will have to pay into an IVA each month is based on what you can afford. However a minimum payment is normally required.

 How is your IVA Payment Calculated?

-The amount you have to pay into your IVA is based on your disposable income (also known as surplus income).
+The amount you have to pay into your IVA is based on your surplus (also known as disposable) income.
 This is the amount left over from your income after all your monthly living expenses have been budgeted for.

-You have to pay 100% of your disposable income into the Arrangement.
+You have to pay all of your surplus income into the Arrangement.
 You cannot be seen to be holding any back.
 If you do your creditors are unlikely to agree to your IVA at the creditors meeting.